 ATACAND HCT (candesartan cilexetil and hydrochlorothiazide) by ANI Pharmaceuticals is mechanism of action angiotensin ii is formed from angiotensin i in a reaction catalyzed by angiotensin-converting enzyme (ace, kininase ii).
-Approved for hypertension.
 First approved in 2000.

-ATACAND HCT is a fixed-dose combination of candesartan cilexetil (an angiotensin II receptor blocker) and hydrochlorothiazide (a thiazide diuretic) for oral treatment of hypertension.
-Candesartan selectively blocks AT1 receptors to prevent vasoconstriction and aldosterone secretion, while HCTZ reduces plasma volume through renal sodium and chloride excretion.
-The combination leverages complementary mechanisms to control blood pressure while offsetting the potassium-wasting effects of the diuretic.
+ATACAND HCT is a fixed-dose combination of candesartan cilexetil (angiotensin II receptor blocker) and hydrochlorothiazide (thiazide diuretic) for oral treatment of hypertension.
+It works by blocking angiotensin II-mediated vasoconstriction and aldosterone secretion while simultaneously reducing plasma volume through diuretic action.
+The dual mechanism provides complementary blood pressure reduction with potassium-sparing effects.

 Mechanism of Action Angiotensin II is formed from angiotensin I in a reaction catalyzed by angiotensin-converting enzyme (ACE, kininase II).
 Angiotensin II is the principal pressor agent of the renin-angiotensin system, with effects that include vasoconstriction, stimulation of synthesis and…